jnicol/tweet-php/README.md

     'meta_wrap_close'       => '</span>',
     'tweet_wrap_close'      => '</li>',
-    'error_message'         => 'Oops, our twitter feed is unavailable right now.', 'error_link_text'       => 'Follow us on Twitter'
+    'error_message'         => 'Oops, our twitter feed is unavailable right now.', 'error_link_text'       => 'Follow us on Twitter',
+    'debug'                 => false

 ## Caching

 Caching is employed because Twitter rate limits how many times their feeds can be accessed per hour.

 When the user timeline is first loaded, the resultant HTML list is saved as a text file on your web server.
-The default location for this file is: `./twitter.txt`
+The default location for this file is: `cache/twitter.txt`

-The raw Twitter response is saved as a serialized array in: `./twitter-array.txt`
+The raw Twitter response is saved as a serialized array in: `cache/twitter-array.txt`

 You can change these file paths using the `cache_file` and `cache_file_raw` options.